f-zaryab/f-zaryab/README.md

 ### Hi there 👋

 <p>
   My name is Zaryab Farooqui and I'm a software developer with 3+ year of experience. <br/>
-Primarily a frontend developer who is on the lookout of a perfect final JS framework :)
+Primarily a frontend developer who is on the lookout of a perfect final JS framework, while also diving into the intricate world of LLMs.

+I don't just create products; I focus on crafting experiences that truly resonate with users and deliver value in ways that connect with their needs.

+Whenever I can, I share my ideas and learing at [LazyCoder](https://www.lazycoder.tech/).

 </p>

 <hr />